Faculty

 Introduction to Economic History: The goal of this undergraduate lecture course is to learn how to see our present world as just one of many social possibilities.
 From a historical perspective, the modern world of capitalism and democracy as we know it is short-lived and currently undergoing fundamental change.
 By learning about past and non-European societies (e.g. China), students will gain a more open-minded perspective on the future.

-Special Issues in Economic History: The goal of this undergraduate course is to learn how to construct and analyze original databases of historical microdata.
+Special Issues in Economic History: The goal of this 400-level undergraduate course is to learn how to construct and analyze original databases of historical microdata.
 Students with no experience in history, microdata, and/or data analysis are welcome to learn how these methods and tools can provide new perspectives on their research interests.

 Comparative Economic History II: In this team-taught undergraduate/graduate course students gain hands-on experience in academic research and learn two basic tasks of a professional historian: evaluating previous scholarship and discovering and analyzing primary archival sources.
 By focusing on a single theme, students are encouraged to integrate existing knowledge with new historical facts.